Gluten Free Lemon Sugar Cookies Recipe

 Don’t be intimidated by the directions; it looks complicated but it’s not.
 There is a little bit of effort involved in making gluten free sugar cookies from scratch but it is a fun effort with big rewards!

-Zest of 1 lemon, finely grated (should be about 1 tablespoon, loosely packed)
+- 1 lemon zested - finely grated (should be about 1 tablespoon, loosely packed)

 In the bowl of an electric mixer fitted with a paddle attachment, cream the butter and sugar on medium speed until smooth, about 2 minutes.
 Turn mixer to low and add the egg, vanilla extract, lemon zest and lemon juice.
 Mix well.